You can export Revizto models to IFC files. Then you can import them to other Revizto projects or authoring tools.

 - IFC / GLOBALID

-The first GUID that is found will be exported to an IFC GUID.
+The first IFC GUID that is found will be exported as the IFC GUID of the object.

 If you clear the checkbox, Revizto will generate random IFC GUIDs.